 04) Hellraiser: Bloodline (1996)

 The fourth film is the last one to see a theatrical release, and was intended to be the final film in the franchise with an ending that promises to kill Pinhead once and for all.
-But, don’t worry: this sequel takes place in the future, so there’s plenty of room left for dozens of stories in-between.
+But don’t worry, this sequel takes place in the future, so there’s plenty of room left for dozens of stories in-between.
 The structure of this film isn’t as straight forward as any of the other sequels in the series, and plays out more as an anthology that spans past, present and future, chronicling the bloodline of the toy-maker responsible for making the puzzle box.
-This is the first ‘Hellraiser’ film under the nose of Miramax/Dimension Films, and the studio meddling left a sour taste in the mouths of Producer Clive Barker, Writer Peter Atkins, and Director Kevin Yagher.
+Under the nose of Miramax/Dimension Films, the studio meddling left a sour taste in the mouths of Producer Clive Barker, Writer Peter Atkins, and Director Kevin Yagher.
 Yagher even quit as the studio demanded a complete overhaul with re-writes and re-shoots, and requested to have his name removed from the final product, hence the directing credit going to the fictitious name Alan Smithee.
 Barker and Atkins even abandoned the franchise because of this.
 However, I do still enjoy this film, probably a lot more now than I used to (which I suppose makes my complaints of ‘Hell on Earth’ hypocritical), but I do wonder what this film would have been like if Barker, Atkins and Yagher got to make the film they intended.
 For curious fans, there is a multi-part work print available on YouTube that reveals the version of the film that it was originally intended to be.
 Overall, this sequel has grown on me over the years and I enjoy watching it.
 The special effects are great, Doug Bradley is great, and I love the character Angelique (Valentina Vargas).
 In fact, I’d love to see her return to the franchise at some point in the future.

 03) Hellraiser: Inferno (2000)

 The fifth film in the series is the first to be released Direct-to-Video, and is one that many believe to be the start of the downward spiral the series would endure.
 Unlike the previous two installments, ‘Hell on Earth’ and ‘Bloodline’, the cenobites once again take a back seat, getting a little less screen time then they did in the first film.
 The story reverts back to ‘The Hellbound Heart’ thematically and focuses on a morally corrupt character who opens the box.
 Craig Sheffer gives a hell of a performance as Detective Joseph Thorne, a man who neglects his family, snorts cocaine, cheats on his wife with prostitutes and even black mails his partner into helping him cover his tracks after the latest prostitute is found dead the following morning.
-Believing the woman’s death to be connected with a current investigation, Joseph embarks on quest to find “The Engineer” – an element from the novella that has not been used in any of the previous films – a mysterious figure with brutal methods.
+Believing the woman’s death to be connected with a current investigation, Joseph embarks on quest to find “The Engineer” – an element from the novella – a mysterious figure with brutal methods.
 There are some questionable things in this movie, such as the Ninja Cowboys (Yeah, you read that right) and a slightly preachy Pinhead determined to punish Joseph for his sins, but other than those few minor nitpicks, this is a solid horror mystery with plenty of interesting visuals and plot twists.
 Out of all of the Direct-to-Video sequels, I do enjoy this one the best.
 I’ll even dare to say that this one is underrated.

 02) Hellraiser (1987)